Iterative Methods for Vecchia-Laplace Approximations for Latent Gaussian Process Models: Real-world applications

-In Table \ref{table:realPrediction}, we report the test RMSE and CRPS.
-The iterative Vecchia-Laplace approximation has a CRPS that is approximately three times lower compared to the GPVecchia approach.
-The RMSE of the iterative Vecchia-Laplace methods is also lower compared to GPVecchia.
+In Table \ref{table:realPrediction}, we report the test RMSE and CRPS, and the runtime to calculate the marginal likelihood.
+The iterative approach has a CRPS that is approximately three times lower compared to GPVecchia and more than two times lower than the low-rank approximation.
+The RMSE of the iterative methods is also considerably lower compared to GPVecchia and LowRank.
 Note that for GPVecchia, we can reproduce the results of \citet{zilber2021vecchia} and obtain almost the same RMSE and CRPS up to the third digit.
+Comparing iterative and Cholesky-based calculations, we obtain virtually identical CRPS and RMSE values.
+Furthermore, the iterative methods are about fifteen times faster in evaluating the marginal likelihood than Cholesky-based calculations and over three times faster than the GPVecchia approach.

 The estimated parameters are reported in Table \ref{table:realEstimates} in Appendix \ref{appendix_rw}.
-Note that the results are almost identical when using other random sub-samples with $n=50'000$ for estimation (results not tabulated).
+The results are almost identical when using other random sub-samples with $n=50'000$ for estimation (results not tabulated).
 In Table \ref{table:realLarge} in Appendix \ref{appendix_rw}, we also report the results for Iterative-VL when the parameters are estimated on the entire training data set when fixing the shape parameter to the estimate obtained on the random sub-sample.
 Both the parameter estimates and the prediction accuracy measures change only marginally.

-Figure \ref{fig:realmean} shows the test data and maps of posterior predictive means $\mathbb{E}[\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]$ and posterior predictive variances $\text{Var}[\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]$.
+Figures \ref{fig:realmean} and \ref{fig:realvar} in Appendix \ref{appendix_rw} show the test data and maps of posterior predictive means $\mathbb{E}[\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]$ and variances $\text{Var}[\vecmat{y}_p|\vecmat{y},\vecmat{\theta},\vecmat{\xi}]$.
 These maps visually confirm the results from Table \ref{table:realPrediction}.
-In particular, Iterative-VL predicts the fine-scale structure more accurately than GPVecchia.
-Further, the posterior predictive variance is, in general, much smaller for Iterative-VL compared to GPVecchia.
+In particular, Iterative-VL and Cholesky-VL predict the fine-scale structure more accurately than GPVecchia, while the low-rank approximation misses the fine-scale structure completely.

+In Appendix \ref{precip_data}, we additionally apply our methods to a spatial precipitation data set, and we obtain similar findings with an even larger outperformance of the iterative methods compared to GPVecchia and the low-rank approximation in terms of the CRPS and RMSE.
+The speed-up over the Cholesky decomposition is approximately four fold.
+This smaller speed-up is likely due to the fact that this data set is smaller ($n=10'901$), and we generally expect the VADU preconditioner to be less efficient on smaller data sets, see Sections \ref{section:preconditioners} and \ref{section:conv_theory}.